 - The parties acknowledge that Compulsivo may engage third-party sub-processors in connection with the obligations of the ToS.
 For any sub-processor with which Compulsivo engages, we will enter into a written agreement containing data protection obligations no less protective than those in this amendment and as required to protect customer's personal data to the standard required by the GDPR

-- Compulsivo shall make available to customer the current list of sub-processors used by our Sites by posting those lists online at: Prefinery Sub-processors.
+- Compulsivo shall make available to customer the current list of sub-processors used by our Sites by posting those lists online at: Prefinery Sub-processors and ProductionRails Sub-processors.
 Compulsivo shall update the lists with details of any addition or replacement of sub-processors at least 10 days prior to any change.
 If customer has a reasonable basis to object to Compulsivo's change in sub-processors, customer shall notify Compulsivo promptly within 10 business days after receipt of Compulsivo's notice regarding sub-processor changes.
 Customer may object to a new sub-processor appointment or replacement, provided such objection is based on reasonable grounds related to data protection.
 Compulsivo will use reasonable efforts to work in good faith with customer to find an acceptable, reasonable, alternate solution.
 If the parties are not able to agree to an alternate solution, customer may suspend or terminate their account.

 3. Customer undertakings and Compulsivo's assistance

 - Customer warrants that it has all necessary rights to provide to Compulsivo the personal data for processing in connection with the provision of our Sites and our services.